Alanbils/MyRepository/README.md

 Hi, nice to meet you.

-My name is Alan, I'm a Data Engineer currently working for Teracloud.
+My name is Alan, I'm a Data Engineer currently working for Teracloud as of July 2023.